 You’ll usually find some verbiage about community standards, word count, and writing original content.
 And search the blog for the topic you wish to write about, so you’re offering a fresh take.

 A final note: keep your post targeted to the blog’s audience.
 If other posts on the blog are geared toward owner-occupants or inexperienced investors, make sure your post is, too.
+Ready to reach reach out to a blog owner and pitch your post?
+Following these 5 steps can make sure your pitch gets noticed.

 Publishing regular blog posts to your website takes more time than guest blogging, but it gives you control over the audience and lets you build more authority with them over time.